Build, sign, and encrypt JSON Web Tokens

 String jwt = Jwt.claims("/tokenClaims.json").innerSign().encrypt();

-properties are set then one can secure the existing claims (resources, maps, JsonObjects) with a single call:
+properties are set, you can secure existing claims, such as resources, maps, JsonObjects, with a single call:

 // More compact than Jwt.claims("/claims.json").sign();